FedBoosting: Federated Learning with Gradient Protected Boosting for Text Recognition: Abstract

 \section{Abstract}

-Typical machine learning approaches require centralized data for model training, which may not be possible where restrictions on data sharing are in place due to, for instance, privacy and gradient protection.
-The recently proposed Federated Learning (FL) framework allows learning a shared model collaboratively without data being centralized or shared among data owners.
-However, we show in this paper that the generalization ability of the joint model is poor on Non-Independent and Non-Identically Distributed (Non-IID) data, particularly when the Federated Averaging (FedAvg) strategy is used due to the weight divergence phenomenon.
-Hence, we propose a novel boosting algorithm for FL to address both the generalization and gradient leakage issues, as well as achieve faster convergence in gradient-based optimization.
-In addition, a secure gradient sharing protocol using Homomorphic Encryption (HE) and Differential Privacy (DP) is introduced to defend against gradient leakage attack and avoid pairwise encryption that is not scalable.
-We demonstrate the proposed Federated Boosting (FedBoosting) method achieves noticeable improvements in both prediction accuracy and run-time efficiency in a visual text recognition task on public benchmark.
+Conventional machine learning methodologies require the centralization of data for model training, which may be infeasible in situations where data sharing limitations are imposed due to concerns such as privacy and gradient protection.
+The Federated Learning (FL) framework enables the collaborative learning of a shared model without necessitating the centralization or sharing of data among the data proprietors.
+Nonetheless, in this paper, we demonstrate that the generalization capability of the joint model is suboptimal for Non-Independent and Non-Identically Distributed (Non-IID) data, particularly when employing the Federated Averaging (FedAvg) strategy as a result of the weight divergence phenomenon.
+Consequently, we present a novel boosting algorithm for FL to address both the generalization and gradient leakage challenges, as well as to facilitate accelerated convergence in gradient-based optimization.
+Furthermore, we introduce a secure gradient sharing protocol that incorporates Homomorphic Encryption (HE) and Differential Privacy (DP) to safeguard against gradient leakage attacks.
+Our empirical evaluation demonstrates that the proposed Federated Boosting (FedBoosting) technique yields significant enhancements in both prediction accuracy and computational efficiency in the visual text recognition task on publicly available benchmarks.